 But, even with the roll of a die, the outcome is not definite.
 You might – just possibly – see a whole run of the same number, over and over again.
 You might see one number not appearing at all.
 Each time you roll, the probability of, say, a two is always one chance in six.
 This is true even if you have rolled no twos at all so far.
 Equally, if you have just rolled three twos in a row, the probability of another two is still one in six.
 Patterns only emerge as you look at the bigger picture, over a larger number of trials.

-If you don’t want the hassle of rolling a die and recording the result dozens of times, there’s a useful site that simulates the throw of large numbers of dice.
-It shows the results each time as a bar chart with percentages at the bottom.
-See Throwing Dice Experiment.
+If you don’t want the hassle of rolling a die and recording the result dozens of times, there are various useful sites that simulate the throw of different numbers of dice.
+The sites show the results each time, and some of them correlate the percentages.
+See, for instance: Throwing Dice Experiment.

 Experimenting with probability